FLAME University

 BIO

-She has over 13 years of teaching experience and previously taught communication courses at California State University, Fullerton, and the University of New Mexico, Albuquerque.
-Her research is published in the Howard Journal of Communications, Journal of International and Intercultural Communication, Journal of Intercultural Communication Research, and Kaleidoscope: A Graduate Journal of Qualitative Communication Research.
+She has over 14 years of teaching experience and has previously taught communication courses at California State University, Fullerton, and the University of New Mexico, Albuquerque.
+She teaches courses such as Public Speaking, Professional Communication, and Reading Popular Culture at FLAME University.

 RESEARCH & PUBLICATIONS